 The client was looking for a partner to develop firmware for flash memory devices.
 The collaboration began as a small outsourcing project with a couple of firmware developers.
 A few years later, the project transformed into a full-fledged ODC with 115 seasoned embedded engineers a few years later.
 Softeq designed and developed the following components and software tools:

-Softeq's team contributed to the client's Adaptive Flash Management algorithms that enabled 32nm X3 technology go-to-market and witnessed major transitions to each new technological generation, from 43 nm through 32 nm to 24 nm.
+The Softeq team contributed to the client's AFM (Adaptive Flash Management) algorithms that enabled 32nm X3 technology go-to-market and witnessed major transitions to each new technological generation, from 43 nm through 32 nm to 24 nm.

-Our experts were involved in adaptive flash management (AFM) technology development.
+Our experts were involved in AFM technology development.
 It embraced development of powerful algorithms that helped bridge the gaps between the market benchmark parameters and those of brand-new generation flash memory.

 The 5 crucial parameters are:

 The ODC's team has invaluable experience of setting up turn-key Test Labs on its premises.
 The one launched for the client back in early 2011 counted 25 remotely accessible PCs each facilitating several tested devices — up to 4 SSD per computer.
 All tests are managed from a single workstation.
 In case of a failure, a firmware engineer can access the workstation remotely from any geo location to contact the Test Lab admin, view the logs, and perform/request debugging.

 In addition, reusable tools created by the ODC allow performing the following activities:

 Firmware Testing and Validation

 Firmware Performance Optimization

 The ODC assisted in the development of an advanced encryption technology embedded into “tamper-proof” WORM-enabled SD cards built on the TrustedFlashTM platform with integrated digital rights management capabilities.
 Japan’s Police were among the early adopters of the technology.

 The Softeq experts helped develop the Viewer—an advanced tool for card model behavior visualization.
 It is used by multiple firmware engineers of the client's staff, as well as the ODC itself.
 The expertise of building this tool is utilized to develop analogous applications for other Flash-products.